Axion Star Bosenova in Axion Miniclusters: Introduction

-The mass of axion MCs is determined by the axion mass contained in the Hubble horizon when the axion field starts to oscillate.
+The mass of axion MCs is determined by the axion mass contained in the Hubble horizon when the axion field starts to oscillate~\cite{Enander:2017ogx}.
 The size of axion MCs depends on the initial overdensity $\delta$.
-Compact axion MCs may survive tidal disruptions and remain isolated MCs until present~\cite{Fairbairn:2017sil}.
-Such MCs can be studied or constrained by microlensing~\cite{Fairbairn:2017sil}, pulsar timing arrays~\cite{Siegel:2007fz,Lee:2020wfn}, wide binary evaporation~\cite{Qiu:2024muo,Wang:2024pqa}, etc. Equilibrium between quantum pressure, gravity, and axion self-interaction leads to stable solutions, a.k.a. axion stars~\cite{Kolb:1993zz,Schiappacasse:2017ham}.
-They may naturally form and grow within an isolated MC~\cite{Eggemeier:2019jsu}.
+Compact axion MCs and MCHs may survive tidal disruptions and remain until present~\cite{Fairbairn:2017sil,Kavanagh:2020gcy,DSouza:2024flu,DSouza:2024uud}.
+Such MCs can be studied or constrained by microlensing~\cite{Fairbairn:2017sil}, pulsar timing arrays~\cite{Siegel:2007fz,Lee:2020wfn}, wide binary evaporation~\cite{Qiu:2024muo,Wang:2024pqa}, etc. Equilibrium between quantum pressure, gravity, and axion self-interaction leads to stable solutions, a.k.a. axion stars~\cite{Kolb:1993zz,Chavanis:2011zi,Chavanis:2011zm,Schiappacasse:2017ham,Visinelli:2017ooc}.
+They may naturally form and grow within an isolated MC~\cite{Eggemeier:2019jsu}, MCHs~\cite{Chang:2024fol}, minihalos around primordial black holes~\cite{Hertzberg:2020hsz,Yin:2024xov} or form directly at matter-radiation equality~\cite{Gorghetto:2024vnp}.
 Previous works have shown that axion stars form in an axion MC after a characteristic time $\tau$, after which the axion star continues to grow.
-Such a picture is confirmed in numerical simulations~\cite{Levkov:2018kau}.
+Such a picture is confirmed in numerical simulations~\cite{Levkov:2018kau,Dmitriev:2023ipv}.
 The mass growth rate can also be obtained from analytical considerations, by considering the capture rate of axions by the axion star~\cite{Chan:2022bkz}.
 The similar calculations can also be used to obtain the capture rate of axions by stars~\cite{Budker:2023sex}.
 This raises the question of whether an axion star grows beyond the maximal stable mass.
 If this maximum is reached, the equilibrium state of the dilute axion star no longer exists, and it will quickly collapse and explode as a bosenova via run-away self-interaction~\cite{Levkov:2016rkk}.
 Such a violent process may be associated with observable signals, and even studied as a potential standard candle~\cite{Di:2024tlz}.
 It has also been argued that such a process may lead to a decrease in the amount of cold dark matter, and the corresponding axion parameters are constrained~\cite{Fox:2023xgx}.

 The axion star will have a maximum mass and become a bosenova only with self-interaction.
 In this work, we focus on the axionic self-interaction's role in the process of a dilute axion star reaching its maximum mass, and subsequent de-stabilization.
 This provides a more concrete study of the growth in addition to gravitational effects studied in Ref.~\cite{Chan:2022bkz}.
 The mass growth rate may be dominated by self-interaction for certain axion parameters.
 We will determine the condition and the timescale for the process in terms of axion properties.
 While the initial axion star formation in an MC still needs numerical simulation, the star growth can be treated analytically.
 Our results show that for a wide range of axion parameters, including the QCD axion case, the bosenova will occur.
 QCD axion bosenova occurs in the present Universe for MCs with an initial overdensity $\delta\gtrsim 100$.
 In the ALP case with a temperature-independent mass, bosenova occurs for $\delta\gtrsim 1$, and can be faster than the QCD axion case.
 Bosenovae can potentially associate with electromagnetic and gravitational wave signals~\cite{Escudero:2023vgv,Di:2023nnb}, and leads to a change in the amount of radiation and dark matter in the Universe~\cite{Fox:2023xgx}.